Production for use

 Production for use is a phrase referring to the principle of economic organization and production taken as a defining criterion for a socialist economy.
 It is held in contrast to production for profit.
-This criterion is used to distinguish communism from capitalism, and is one of the fundamental defining characteristics of communism.
+This criterion is used to distinguish socialism from capitalism, and is one of the fundamental defining characteristics of socialism, though it isn't a characteristic of more contemporary proposals for profit-oriented market socialism.

 This principle is broad and can refer to an array of different configurations that vary based on the underlying theory of economics employed.
 In its classic definition, production for use implied an economic system whereby the law of value and law of accumulation no longer directed economic activity, whereby a direct measure of utility and value is used in place of the abstractions of the price system, money, and capital.
 Alternative conceptions of socialism that do not use the profit system such as the Lange model, use instead a price system and monetary calculation.

 The main socialist critique of the capitalist profit is that the accumulation of capital ("making money") becomes increasingly detached from the process of producing economic value, leading to waste, inefficiency, and social problems.
 Essentially, it is a distortion of proper accounting, based on the assertion of the law of value instead of the "real" costs of production, objectively determined outside of social relations.